zayKenyon/VALORANT-rank-yoinker/README.md

 You must be in a match in-order for this program to work.

+### Recommended:
-If you are using the [release.exe](https://github.com/isaacKenyon/valorant-live-match-rank-grabber/releases), all you have to do is run it.
+If you are using the [release.exe](https://github.com/isaacKenyon/valorant-live-match-rank-grabber/releases/latest), all you have to do is run it.

-If you are running the code directly:
+### If Compiling:
-1. Open the terminal ([Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701)) for colour!
+1. Open the terminal
-2. Execute `cd path/to/your/folder`
+2. Execute `cd path/to/the/folder`
 3. Execute `pip install -r requirements.txt`
 4. Execute `python main.py`

 Alternatively if you have python 2 installed run `python3 main.py`

-If you are running the code directly and do not want to install [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701), you must reply with 'n' to the prompt when initially running the code or disable colours in the config

 <!-- CONTRIBUTING -->